21prnv/SatyaCheck/README.md

+## Disclaimer

+This extension will be live in the next 3 days and is currently under review.

 # SatyaCheck

 SatyaCheck is a comprehensive fact-checking solution that helps users verify the authenticity of news articles and social media posts.
 It consists of two main components: